stephenkyne/Udacity---Tour-Guide-App/README.md

 - Java

 ## Demo ##
-A short video demo of the full app with different and relatient photos can be found [here](https://youtu.be/NvS4BvWE-Bs)on YouTube.
+A short video demo of the full app with different and relatient photos can be found [here](https://youtu.be/NvS4BvWE-Bs) on YouTube.

 ## Use of photo ##
 - One photo is used in this upload, this is because of file number and size issues with github.